GSmithApps/hindent/README.md

   - if the indentation level goes down, then add a closing parenthesis after the current line according to the number of dedents.
   - if the indentation level remains the same, do nothing
-- This is best seen in the examples in `example.hin`.
+- This is best seen in the examples in `/examples/example.hin`.
   To allow the user to pick an indentation level other than what the textual code would otherwise look like, the user can lead a line with `. `.
 This forces Hindent to treat the line's indentation where the `.` is rather than where the rest of the code (or lack thereof) is.
-  Again, please see the examples in `example.hin`.
+  Again, please see the examples in `/examples/example.hin`.

 # Miscellaneous Thoughts